-A. The word "person" includes firm, association, organization, partnership, trust, company, or corporation, as well as an individual or any other legal entity.

-- B. The present tense includes the future tense, the singular number includes the plural, and the plural numbers includes the singular. - C. The word "shall" is mandatory, the word "may" is permissive. - D. The word "lot" includes the words "plot" and "parcel". - E. The words "used" or "occupied", as applied to any land or building, shall be construed to include the words "intended, arranged, or designed to be used or occupied." - F. The word "City" shall mean the City of Caribou, Maine. - G. The word "CEO" shall mean Code Enforcement Officer. - H. The term "Zoning Ordinance" shall mean the Zoning Ordinance of the City of Caribou. - I. The term "Subdivision Ordinance" shall mean the Subdivision Ordinance of the City of Caribou.
+- A. The word "person" includes firm, association, organization, partnership, trust, company, or corporation, as well as an individual or any other legal entity and their designated agents. - B. The present tense includes the future tense, the singular number includes the plural, and the plural numbers includes the singular. - C. The words "used" or "occupied", as applied to any land or building, shall be construed to include the words "intended, arranged, or designed to be used or occupied." - D. The word "CEO" shall mean Code Enforcement Officer. - E. The term "Zoning Ordinance" shall mean the Zoning Ordinance of the City of Caribou. - F. The term "Subdivision Ordinance" shall mean the Subdivision Ordinance of the City of Caribou - 2.
+Terms.
+The following terms, as defined, shall apply as such throughout the Zoning and Subdivision Ordinances of the City.